 This photo was taken at Abbey Road Studios, London, after we had finished recording the vocals for the recent Disney live-action version of 'Aladdin'.

 I was working for Capital Voices (Annie Skates), and the Chorus Master on the day was Stephen Hill (left).

-The amazing Alan Menken, composers of soundtracks such as 'Aladdin' and 'The Little Mermaid' is in the centre of the photo, and I'm on the right.
+The amazing Alan Menken, composer of soundtracks such as 'Aladdin' and 'The Little Mermaid' is in the centre of the photo, and I'm on the right.

 The music we were recording was taken from the animated version of 'Aladdin' so we kind of new what we were going to be asked to sing, however we still had to work on interpretation and delivery, as Alan had some ideas he wanted to play around with and alterations he wanted to make from the original Disney soundtrack.